New Year’s Day In Iran Marked By Major Escalations In Protest Action

-In recent days news headlines across the globe have been dominated by countrywide protest action taking place in Iran as the nation’s people launched the most aggressive challenge of the religious status quo since the 2009 protests that rejected the re-election of former-President Mahmoud Ahmadinejad.
+In recent days, news headlines across the globe have been dominated by countrywide protest action taking place in Iran as the nation’s people launched the most aggressive challenge of the religious status quo since the 2009 protests that rejected the re-election of former President Mahmoud Ahmadinejad.

 Thus far roughly 13 people have been reported dead as violent clashes erupted in cities across Iran.
 The worst hit metropolitan centers include Kermanshah, Najafabad, Tuyserkan, Mashhad, and the capital city Tehran with its nearly nine million residents.

-Social media has been ablaze with videos showing intense clashes between police and protestors, with buildings being set on fire and multiple shootouts.
+Social media has been ablaze with videos showing intense clashes between police and protesters, with buildings being set on fire and multiple shootouts.
 In Qahderijan, as demonstrators were trying to take command of a local police station, a raging fire erupted in the building as gunfire was exchanged between security forces and dissidents.

 Violence has continued to escalate despite a televised call for order on Sunday night from President Hassan Rouhani.
 According to a report by Reuters, the president assured citizens that they had a right to express displeasure, but urged them to execute their right without the use of aggressive force and unrest.

 Iranian state television reported various incidents, including a demonstrator in Najafabad using a hunting rifle to kill and wound members of the local security forces.
 In the city of Tuyserkan, three protesters were reportedly fatally injured during clashes on Sunday.
-Meanwhile, according to Hamadan province’s Governor Saeed Shahrokhi, another ten protesters were killed in other parts of Iran.
+Meanwhile, according to Hamadan province’s Governor Saeed Shahrokhi, another 10 protesters were killed in other parts of Iran.

 Iranian clerical leaders have maintained political authority in the country since the 1979 Islamic Revolution which resulted in the deaths of nearly 3,000 revolutionaries.